opencybersecurityalliance/stix-shifter/lab/connector_coding_lab.md

 ### 9. Implement stix to query translation

 * Go to `stix_shifter_modules/lab_connector/stix_translation`
+* First step is to create a file named `from_stix_map.json` that contains STIX Objects to datasource fields  mapping.
 * Update `stix_shifter_modules/lab_connector/stix_translation/json/from_stix_map.json` file with the content of https://raw.githubusercontent.com/opencybersecurityalliance/stix-shifter/develop/stix_shifter_modules/mysql/stix_translation/json/from_stix_map.json

 * If data source API offers one schema type the dialect prefix can be removed